 Q: Can I drink senna tea while breastfeeding?

-A: Senna tea is partly absorbed by the gut and is therefore not recommended while nursing or during pregnancy.
+A: Senna tea is partly absorbed by the gut and is therefore not recommended while nursing or during pregnancy.23

 Q: What does senna tea do?

-A: Senna tea works by smoothing the muscles as digested food travels through the intestines.
-This is thanks to organic compounds called glycosides found in the plant.
+A: Senna tea works by stimulating the smooth muscles in the intestines, as digested food travels through.
+This is thanks to organic anthraquinone compounds called glycosides found in the plant.
 As a result, stool volume is enhanced and moved out of the colon.

 Q: What is senna tea used for?